dbt-labs/docs.getdbt.com/website/blog/2022-05-17-stakeholder-friendly-model-names.md

 Analytics Engineers are often centrally located in the company, sandwiched between data analysts and data engineers.
 This means everything AEs create might be read and need to be understood by both an analytics or customer-facing team and by teams who spend most of their time in code and the database.
 Depending on the audience, the scope of access differs, which means the user experience and context changes.
 Let’s elaborate on what that experience might look like by breaking end-users into two buckets:

-- Analysts / Business Intelligence users
+- Analysts / BI users
 - Analytics engineers / Data engineers

 ### The analyst’s user experience